QuantEcon/lecture-python-programming.myst/source/about_py.md

 ### Common Uses

-Python is a general-purpose language used in almost all application domains such as
+{index}`Python <single: Python; common uses>` is a general-purpose language used in almost all application domains such as

 * communications
 * web development